HMS Ajax (22): Ajax remembered

 The town of Ajax, Ontario, Canada, was named after the cruiser following the Battle of the River Plate.
-The town also has streets named after every member of the ship's company, such as Hobson Avenue, and Harwood Avenue, which is the town's main north-south street.
+The town also has streets named after members of the ship's company, such as Hobson Avenue, and Harwood Avenue, which is the town's main north-south street.
 Many street signs in the town bear the silhouette of the ship.
 The silhouette signifies the street being named after part of the ship's company, and the later Frigate HMS Ajax's anchor rests in front of the local branch of the Royal Canadian Legion.

 Calle Exeter was named in honor of the ship, after HMS Exeter and HMS Ajax provided assistance to the citizens of Concepción, following the 1939 Chillán earthquake.

 Ajaxs bell was on a monument in Montevideo, just outside the port customs house, and was donated by Admiral Sir Henry Harwood and Sir Eugen Millington-Drake in 1949.
 However, it was stolen soon afterwards.
 The first replacement had 'AJAX' misspelt but the final one is displayed at the Naval Museum in Montevideo.

 Ajax Icefall at the head of Visca Anchorage, King George Island, in the South Shetland Islands is named for HMS Ajax, which assisted in the search for a boat crew from the Discovery II, missing on King George Island in January 1937.